Get Started

 apply plugin: 'com.google.gms.google-services'

-3. Create Configuration File: Create an AppoxeeConfig.plist file and include it in the application target:
+4. Create an AppoxeeConfig.plist file and add it to your application target:

 <?xml version="1.0" encoding="UTF-8"?>